If These Walls Could Talk 2: 1961

-An elderly couple, Edith (Vanessa Redgrave) and Abby (Marian Seldes) sit in a cinema watching a lesbian-themed film The Children's Hour.
+An elderly couple, Edith and Abby sit in a cinema watching a lesbian-themed film The Children's Hour.
 A couple walks out of the theater in disgust at the film, and a group of kids laugh when they see Edith and Abby holding hands.

 Later, at the home they have shared for 30 years, Abby falls from a ladder.
 At the hospital, the doctors tell Edith that Abby may have suffered a stroke.
 Edith asks to see Abby but is not permitted as she is not a family member.
-Instead she spends the night in the waiting room and in the morning she learns from a more sympathetic nurse that Abby died alone during the night, and none of the hospital workers informed her after it had happened.
+Instead she spends the night in the waiting room.
+In the morning, Abby learns from a more sympathetic nurse that Abby died alone during the night, and none of the hospital workers informed her after it had happened.

-Edith telephones Abby's nephew, Ted (Paul Giamatti), her only living relative, to tell him the news.
+Edith telephones Abby's nephew, Ted, her only living relative, to tell him the news.
 Before Ted and his family come for the funeral, Edith removes all traces that they were a couple.
-She makes it look like they had separate bedrooms and removes photographs of the two of them together.
+She makes it look like they had separate bedrooms, and removes photographs of the two of them together.

 At the house afterwards, Ted and Edith talk about the fact that the house was in Abby's name.
 Although Edith contributed equally to the mortgage, she legally owns no part of it.
 As Ted’s wife Alice packs up Abby's belongings, Ted tells Edith that he would consider letting Edith stay in the house and pay him rent.
 Edith tells him that Abby would have wanted her to stay in the house, as that was what they always talked about.

-Ted eventually tells her that it would be better if he sells the house and she finds a place of her own although he says that he'll wait until she finds a new place before putting the house on the market.
+Ted eventually tells Edith that it would be better if he sells the house and she finds a place of her own. though adding that he will wait until she finds a new place before putting the house on the market.
 The family leaves, with Ted telling Edith that he will be in touch in a couple of weeks to discuss what she is going to do.